 Join us for the 2014 Youth Leader Café, a free one-day seminar and webcast for youth pastors, teachers, and parents.
 There you'll have the chance to meet the Positive Action family and participate in three sessions that explore how you can magnify the majesty of God in ministry.

-Tagsnew editions Resources grace attributes homeschool curriculum secondary curriculum CJ Harris relationships God's character teaching bible Moule Jonah study cj harris Spanish positive action omnipotence teens david brainerd parenting christian growth Behold Your God jason ehmann Jason Ehmann writing Easter Frank Hamrick Storybook devotions galatians Creation App Sale gospel Scripture love and truth Bible study unity teaching missions discouragement history psalms wisdom for parents conventions Chinese sandals Youth Leader Café Spiritual Discipline Psalms omniscience civil war Songs for Your Path church works media news Christmas devotional focus Galatians God's Love frank hamrick ships Bible
+Tagsnew editions Resources curriculum secondary curriculum CJ Harris relationships God's character teaching bible harvey Moule Jonah study cj harris Spanish positive action omnipotence teens david brainerd parenting christian growth Behold Your God jason ehmann Jason Ehmann irma writing Easter Frank Hamrick Storybook devotions galatians Creation App Sale gospel Scripture love and truth curriculum replacement Bible study unity teaching missions discouragement history psalms wisdom for parents conventions Chinese sandals Youth Leader Café Spiritual Discipline Psalms omniscience civil war Songs for Your Path church works media news Christmas devotional focus Galatians God's Love frank hamrick ships Bible grace attributes homeschool hurricane relief

 “If thou seekest her as silver; and searchest for her as for hid treasures; Then shalt thou understand the fear of the Lord, and find the knowledge of God.”